 Full functionality, such as quick device connections and Hey Siri support will require an iOS device, but Apple says the Powerbeats Pro will also work fine with Android devices.

-The AirPods are only available in white, but Apple is making the Powerbeats Pro available in Black, Ivory, Moss, and Navy.
-At launch on May 10, only the Black model will be available, with the Ivory, Moss, and Navy colors set to become available this summer.
+The AirPods are only available in white, but Apple made the Powerbeats Pro available in Black, Ivory, Moss, and Navy on August 22.

 Reviews and First Impressions